Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 The answer depends on the nature of the experiment.
 Some have shown that older individuals do just as well as younger people.
 Others show that there can be issues, especially in cases where Alzheimer’s is present.

-Here’s an example from Dr. Dawn McBride discussing a study that reveals the difference between younger and older individuals:
+Here’s an example from Dr. Dawn McBride, take from “What is Prospective Memory?”
+In the following quote, McBride discusses a study that reveals the difference between younger and older individuals:

 “In a study we conducted in my lab a few years ago, we compared prospective memory for older adults, people who are 55 or older, and younger adults, college students.